-Section G – Race And Ethnicity
+Section G – Race and Ethnicity

 Indicate the number of consumers served in each category below.
-Each consumer may be counted under ONLY ONE of the following categories in the 704 Report, even if the consumer reported more than one race and/or Hispanic/Latino ethnicity).
+Each consumer may be counted under ONLY ONE of the following categories in the Program Performance Report, even if the consumer reported more than one race and/or Hispanic/Latino ethnicity).

 This section reflects a new OMB directive.